pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 4.4: Create and activate a watsonx Orchestrate environment
+## 4.4: Create and activate your watsonx Orchestrate environment

 Open a new terminal in Bob.